kommhoerauf/rpi-sec-cam/README.md

 Welcome to this small project.

 The whole motivation behind it was to get a small LTE security camera for the garden for which we do not need to pay a lot of money.
-We do not have wifi in the allotment, so the choice was using the mobile network to alert us on any movements instead.
+We do not have wifi in the allotment, so the choice was using the cellular network to alert us on any movements instead.
 This should just be some inspiration towards you, in the end you do not have to build a full blown system as we did here but just pick some pieces you might need.

 * The smaller project based on a RPI ZERO :